-To attend the Meeting virtually, please register using the link https://lavery.zoom.us/j/61046343258 at least 30 minutes before the scheduled start of the Meeting.
+To attend the Meeting virtually, please register using the link https://meetings.lumiconnect.com/400-046-300-316 at least 30 minutes before the scheduled start of the Meeting.
+Enter the 13-digit proxyholder control number as your control number, and "dynacor2025" (case sensitive) as your password.
 After registering, you will receive a confirmation email with access instructions.

 You can also contact the Corporation at investors@dynacor.com for more information.
 To ensure a smooth process, the Corporation is asking registered participants to log into the Meeting by 9:30 a.m.
-(EDT) on June 18, 2024.
+(EDT) on June 17, 2025.